 - Add the buttermilk and flour to two separate bowls, and season them both lightly with salt and pepper.1 cup buttermilk, 1 cup all-purpose flour

 - Place a few chicken wings into the buttermilk and toss to combine.
-Then place the chicken wings into the flour and toss to combine.1 pound bone-in chicken wing portions
+Then place the chicken wings into the flour and toss to combine.1 pound bone-in, skin-on chicken wing portions

 - Drizzle the olive oil over the prepared baking sheet and place the coated chicken wings on the baking sheet.
 Repeat with the remaining wings.1 tablespoon olive oil